aiven/devportal/docs/tools/cli/user/user-access-token.rst

 ``avn user access-token revoke``
 ''''''''''''''''''''''''''''''''

 Revokes the specified user access token.

+Tokens can also be expired via the :ref:`avncli user-tokens-expire` command.

 .. list-table::